shock59/makemcserver/README.md

 # makemcserver

 makemcserver is a CLI tool which can be used to easily set up a Minecraft server, useful if you need to quickly set up a server to run on your local PC without having to go into a web browser and manually download lots of files.
-It lets you choose any Minecraft version, and also installs the [Fabric mod loader](https://fabricmc.net/) when possible.
+It lets you choose any Minecraft version, and also optionally installs a custom server software of your choice (either [Fabric](https://fabricmc.net/), [Paper](https://papermc.io/), [NeoForge](https://neoforged.net/), or [Forge](https://files.minecraftforge.net/net/minecraftforge/forge/)).
 Additionally, it allows you to install mods from [Modrinth](https://modrinth.com/) of your choice which you can specify in a config file.

 ## Usage